Search

 Easter Bunny Crafts for Preschoolers

 For little ones, crafts need to be simple and safe.
 Handprint bunnies are perfect for preschoolers.
 All that’s needed is some paper, non-toxic paint, and a little imagination.
 Moms can help their preschoolers dip their hands in paint and press them onto paper.
 Once dry, these handprints can be turned into bunnies with the addition of ears, eyes, and a cute little nose.
-This activity is not only fun but also a great way to create keepsakes.
+This activity is not only fun, but also a great way to create keepsakes.

 bunny handprint crafts - white paint handprint bunny, with pink and black accents for face, on a purple/pink background